IlijaBazic/Cloudiness-effects-on-exoplanetary-spectra-degeneracy/README.md

 # Cloudiness Effects on Exoplanetary Spectra Degeneracy

 This repository contains the scientific pipeline, simulation grids, and statistical analysis tools used to study atmospheric degeneracy in hot Jupiters, with a specific focus on WASP-17b.
-The project utilizes the NASA Planetary Spectrum Generator (PSG) to model forward transmission spectra and evaluate how varying terminator cloudiness impacts the retrieval of atmospheric parameters.
+The project utilizes the NASA Planetary Spectrum Generator (PSG) to model forward radiance spectra and evaluate how varying terminator cloudiness impacts the retrieval of atmospheric parameters.

 ---

 ## Scientific Context

-Atmospheric characterization of exoplanets via transmission spectroscopy frequently encounters degeneracy, where distinct physical scenarios (e.g., high-altitude cloud decks versus varying chemical abundances) produce similar spectral signatures.
+Atmospheric characterization of exoplanets via radiance spectroscopy frequently encounters degeneracy, where distinct physical scenarios (e.g., high-altitude cloud decks versus varying chemical abundances) produce similar spectral signatures.

 Following the empirical framework of Sing et al. (2016) and other work, WASP-17b is modeled as a cloudy/hazy hot Jupiter.
 This project simulates transit observations using the JWST NIRISS-SOSS instrument profile ($0.8 - 2.2 μm$) to:
 1. Model spatial and terminator asymmetry (ingress vs. egress) under various cloud fractions.